 Usually, it’s you, the borrower, that has to pay the appraisal fee regardless of whether you continue with your home equity loan or not, especially if the appraiser already conducted the appraisal.
 The appraisal fee is just one of the closing costs before reaching a final deal and selling your house.

 Traditionally, acquiring either a home equity loan or a home equity line of credit (HELOC) was the primary way homeowners could leverage their home’s value.
-A Home equity line of credit is particularly known for its fixed interest rate advance, much like a credit card.
-But now, EasyKnock provides an alternative path.
+A home equity line of credit is particularly known for its fixed interest rate advance, much like a credit card.
+But now, a sale-leaseback program provides an alternative path.

-It’s simple—we provide solutions to allow you to convert your home equity into a usable resource.
+It’s simple—sale-leaseback solutions allow you to convert your home equity into a usable resource.
 Interested in a home equity loan alternative?
-Try our sale-leaseback option.
-With EasyKnock, you can convert your home’s equity to cash by selling your home to us and leasing it back.
+Consider a sale-leaseback option.
+Through this, you can convert your home’s equity to cash by selling your home and leasing it back.
 No traditional home equity loan needed.

 Tapping into the value of your house by qualifying for a home equity loan is an easy way to obtain the funds you may need to consolidate debts, pay for renovations, or cover a major life event.
 If you are still unsure of alternative options to obtain funds, after reading this article, consult a financial advisor to discuss your options.